Tlacenka/openshift-ansible-contrib/playbooks/provisioning/openstack/autoscaling/README.md

 4. If needed, triggering the corresponding scaling procedure and checking that it was successful.

-The checks are invoked by `SIGALRM` signal every `N` minutes, raising a `SIGALRM` exception that calls the `perform_check()` method.
+The checks are invoked by `SIGALRM` signal every `N` minutes, raising a `SIGALRM` exception that calls the `perform_check()` method and resets the alarm.
+By doing so, it is easier to track how much time the check takes.
+If a check that does not involve scaling takes longer than one period (potentially due to a slower network connection), it is restarted.
 Because scaling can take longer than one period, the alarm is stopped during scaling and reset after the process has sucessfully finished.
-If a check that does not involve scaling takes longer than one period (potentially due to a slower network connection), it is restarted.

 ## Usage

-*Running the script*:
+**Running the script**:

 ```
 python <path>/autoscaling.py [--debug] [--interval MIN] [--inventory-path PATH]